 PERFORMANCE EXPERIENCE (CLASSICAL)

-As a classical performer, Jose Leonardo Leon has served with the Miami Symphony Orchestra, Bilbao Symphony Orchestra (Spain), Orquesta Sinfonica de la UNAM (OFUNAM) Mexico City, the Orquesta Filarmonica de Jalisco (Mexico), and the Simon Bolivar Symphony Orchestra of Venezuela, and artists such as Maestro Placido Domingo, Andrea Bocelli, Spanish Brass, Jacques Mauger, Scott Hartman, Michael Tilson Thomas, Juanjo Mena, and Jan Latham-Koenig, among others.
+Global Music Awards Silver Medal Winner Dr. Jose Leonardo Leon, has served with the Miami Symphony Orchestra, Bilbao Symphony Orchestra (Spain), Orquesta Sinfonica de la UNAM (OFUNAM) Mexico City, the Orquesta Filarmonica de Jalisco (Mexico), and the Simon Bolivar Symphony Orchestra of Venezuela, and artists such as Maestro Placido Domingo, Andrea Bocelli, Spanish Brass, Jacques Mauger, Scott Hartman, Michael Tilson Thomas, Juanjo Mena, and Jan Latham-Koenig, among others.
 Currently, Jose Leonardo Leon serves as a tenor trombonist with Ft.
 Lauderdale's Symphony of The Americas, and as a bass trombonist for the upcoming season of the Florida Grand Opera, the Palm Beach Symphony, and the Symphonia of Boca Raton, FL.

 PERFORMANCE EXPERIENCE (COMMERCIAL/JAZZ)

 His versatility as a commercial bass and tenor trombonist has given Dr. Leon the opportunity to participate in either live performances and/or recording sessions with jazz and commercial artists such as Idina Menzel, Arturo Sandoval, Ed Calle, the Manhattan Transfer, Eddie Daniels, Bobby Shew, Mike Lewis, Marcos Campos Salas, Porfi Baloa, Manuel Guerra, Nancy Reed, Dee Daniels, Maureen McGovern, Maelo Ruiz, Eugenia Mendez, Wycliffe Gordon, Michael Feinstein, Ann Hampton Callaway, Nicole Henry, Michael Brecker, Bobby Watson, Bob Mintzer, Shelly Berg, Chip McNeal, Paquito D' Rivera, Paul Mckee, Brad Goode, the Latin Songwriters Hall of Fame Orchestra, the University of Miami Concert Jazz band (CJB), and the 16th Annual Latin Grammy® Winner CD recording Ed Calle presents "Mamblue".

 PERFORMANCE EXPERIENCE (FESTIVALS / CONFERENCES)